 Put Forth a Sustained Effort

-These 40 ideas cover a lot of ground, but just about any organization can put them into action.
+These 40 ideas cover a lot of ground, but just about any organization can put them into action and help guide each and every member up the ladder of engagement.
 Yes, they take effort and sometimes funds, but the end result is perhaps the most valuable asset a membership organization can have: an engaged, loyal advocate who cares as much about the organization as the Founder and President.